OneOfEleven/uv-k5-firmware-custom/README.md

 # WARNING if trying to use K5/K6 to TX out of band ..

-Most of the radios TX energy is in the harmonics rather than the desired fundamental ..
+Most of the radios TX energy is consentrated into the harmonics and spuriouses rather than within the fundamental ..

 <img src="/images/TX_51MHz.png" />
 <img src="/images/TX_70MHz.png" />